danieljcss/DEX-strategies-curve-uniswap/README.md

    ```bash
    brownie accounts new admin
    ```
-   And copy your private key.
+   Paste your private key and set the account password.
 2. Set your Infura ID as an enviroment variable called WEB3_INFURA_PROJECT_ID or by running
    ```bash
    export WEB3_INFURA_PROJECT_ID=YOUR_KEY_HERE